Transposable element: Autonomous and non-autonomous

-Class III

-Some researchers also identify a third class of transposable elements, which has been described as "a grab-bag consisting of transposons that don't clearly fit into the other two categories".
-Examples of such TEs are the Foldback (FB) elements of Drosophila melanogaster, the TU elements of Strongylocentrotus purpuratus, and Miniature Inverted-repeat Transposable Elements.

-Locations in genomes
+Genomic locations

-Transposable elements can be all over a genome, as in the case of maize, in which TEs make up 50% of the genome.
-In yeast (which has 5 classes of retrotransposons, Ty1-Ty5), over 90% of the Ty1 through T4 elements are located within 750 bp upstream of genes transcribed by RNA polymerase III, particularly tRNA genes.
+Transposable elements can be all over a genome, and in the case of maize, TEs make up 50% of the genome.
+In yeast (which has five families of LTR retrotransposons, Ty1-Ty5), over 90% of the Ty1 through Ty4 elements are located within 750 bp upstream of genes transcribed by RNA polymerase III, particularly tRNA genes.
 The Ty5 elements are all located at the telomeres or regions with telomeric chromatin.

-Negative effects
+Diseases and other negative effects

-Transposons can damage the genome of their host cell in different ways:
+Transposable elements (TEs) can damage the genome of their host cell in different ways: